gabrielstoica/eigenlayer-blockpost/README.md

 make deploy-contracts-to-anvil-and-save-state
 ```

-- Operator deployed on the EigenLayer network;
+- Operator deployed on the EigenLayer network at [this address](https://holesky.eigenlayer.xyz/operator/0xb85bf8c3faa466848bd5b14e0a79580bf446bc63);

 ## How it works